polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

-In fact, as I try to explain the value proposition of Hyperlambda, I often end up saying that _"Hyperlambda understands Hyperlambda"_, which probably doesn't make any sense at all for software developers that are used to traditional programming languages - But which still is at the _core_ of the automation process that Magic does.
+In fact, as I try to explain the value proposition of Hyperlambda, I often end up saying that _"Hyperlambda understands Hyperlambda"_, which probably doesn't make any sense at all for software developers that are used to traditional programming languages - But which still is at the _core_ of the automation process in Magic.

 > When the computer understands its own code, it can create code and modify code, and the human software developer arguably becomes obsolete